AndreasRigetBagge/Music-language/domainanalysis/questions.md

 *What are the use cases?*

-- I want to have a collection of all my music media independent of their physical location.
-(Collection)
+- I want to have a musiccollection of all my music media independent of their physical location.
+(MusicCollection)
-- I want to express my own organization of music - not just Artist/Album (Preferences + Collection)
+- I want to express my own organization of music - not just Artist/Album (Preferences + MusicCollection)
 - Playlists
   - I want to make "normal" playlists of songs in order
   - I want to make "advanced" playlists based on queries
   - I want to customize how a playlist is played (e.g. play entire albums, artist, random songs, sleep timer, loop)
-- I want to present my collection to other people (e.g. to share a list of favorite albums) (model to text)
+- I want to present my musiccollection to other people (e.g. to share a list of favorite albums) (model to text)
 - I want to import and export collections to JSON or XML (model test)
-- I want to insure my record collection
+- I want to insure my record musiccollection

 ## Q2: StakeHolders